Giant Rock

-Native Americans of the Joshua Tree area consider it to be sacred.
 In the 1930s, Frank Critzer moved to Giant Rock.
 Inspired by desert tortoises that dig holes in which to cool themselves, Critzer dug out a home on the north side of the rock using dynamite.
 He engineered a rainwater collection system and a tunnel for ventilation.
 The underground home was reportedly never hotter than 80 F and never cooler than 55 F. Critzer built an airstrip on the nearby ancient lakebed, which averaged a plane per day by 1941.
 Critzer perished in a self-detonated dynamite explosion in his underground rooms on July 24, 1942, while being investigated by local police.